Amorelleth/SpaceX/README.md

 ## Backend

-For the backend, I used Express and added two endpoints:
+Backend is implemented using Express.
+There are two endpoints available:

 1. Fetching launches using the API endpoint `/launches/query`
 2. Fetching rocket details using the API endpoint `/rockets/:id`

-The request body for fetching launches has been modified and simplified for ease of use by the client side.
+The request body for fetching launches was modified comparing to the original API for ease of use by the client side.

 ## Frontend

-For the frontend, I used React, TypeScript, PostCSS, CSS Modules, and Vite.
-I utilized Chakra UI to implement inputs and selects.
-Additionally, I added CSS variables for colors and indents, and tried to implement a responsive design.
+Frontend is implemented using React, TypeScript, PostCSS, CSS Modules, and Vite.
+Chakra UI is used to implement inputs and selects.
+Additionally, there are CSS variables for colors and indents.

 The application has one page containing the title, filters, and launches cards.
 When you click on a launch card, a modal window opens with launch details and rocket information.